heliholic/devel/REF-DESIGN.md

 ¹ The optional motors and servos should have solder pads on the PCB.

 ² PC10/PC11 can be configured as UART3 or UART4, or a combination of RX3/TX4, allowing S.BUS and S.Port on the same socket.
-This is ideal for a dedicated receiver socket.

 ³ A dual colour LED is preferred.